-In the same year, the future of the historic Warden and Society was mercifully terminated, when the Municipal Corporations Act abolished all "unreformed corporations".
-These were replaced by elected local authorities, which were given powers to tackle the challenges of a rapidly changing society.
-Sutton Coldfield was granted Borough Council status within Warwickshire County Council.
-Bodington's final, major political activity had really been rather futile.
-As a deeply conservative man, he fought to defend the traditional, paternal, self-interested local government arrangements.
+In the same year, the future of the historic Warden and Society was at last decisively settled, when the Municipal Corporations Act abolished all "unreformed corporations."
+Elected local authorities, with powers to tackle the challenges of a rapidly changing society, replaced these.
+In 1886, Sutton Coldfield gained Borough status, within Warwickshire County Council.

-On several occasions during the 1870s, local residents had petitioned the Corporation to permit election of members and for reform of its powers.
-Bodington was not in favour of these proposed reforms and had been quite an obstacle to the introduction of a much more representative and effective local authority.
-(15 Only four of the members of the old Corporation won seats on the new elected Borough Council.)
+Bodington's last major political activity had been futile.
+As a deeply conservative man, he fought to defend the traditional, paternal, local government arrangements.
+On several occasions during the 1870s, local residents had petitioned the Corporation to hold elections for its members and for the reform of its powers.
+Bodington was not in favour of these proposed reforms and had tried to obstruct the introduction of a much more representative and effective local authority.
+(15)

+Only four members of the old Corporation were able to win seats on the new, elected Borough Council.